 The second phase involves formulating law reform proposals.
 Owing to the UK wide nature of electoral law, this phase is being conducted jointly with the Scottish Law Commission and the Northern Ireland Commission.

-We aim to produce a detailed consultation paper in late 2014, after the planned referendum on Scottish independence, and finalise our substantive law reform recommendations in the summer of 2015.
+We produced a detailed consultation paper in December 2014, and plan to finalise our substantive law reform recommendations in the summer of 2015.
 There would then be a further review point.
 If the Commissions and Government decide to continue with the project, we aim to publish a final report and bill in early 2017.